sptrakesh/s3-proxy/README.md

 /opt/spt/bin/s3proxy --help
 ```

+### Environment Variables
+THe following environment variables may be used to specify additional configuration values to the
+proxy server.
+* `ALLOWED_ORIGINS` - Comma separated list of origins supported for sending CORS headers.

 ### Metric
 Metric is captured in a simple [struct](src/model/metric.h).
 If **MMDB**
 integration is enabled, additional information about the *visitors* geo-location